-Measurably enhancing biodiversity is soon to be a new condition of planning policy.
+Following the Environment Act gaining Royal Assent on 9th November 2021, measurably enhancing biodiversity is soon to be a new condition of planning policy with the publication of secondary legislation expected by the end of 2023.
 This will provide a potential new income stream for landowners, who can receive long-term, assured income for enhancing the biodiversity value of land, in addition to that derived from sensitive farming.

 Whilst all areas of agricultural land are potentially suitable, those buffering existing features of biodiversity interest are most desirable.
 Areas of low-yielding land, areas with difficult access, land susceptible to flooding or with no foreseeable development potential, are also well-suited to this alternative use.

 Image modified from the DEFRA Net Consultation Proposals December 2018

 Biodiversity Net Gain (‘net gain’) is a concept proposed in the DEFRA 25 Year Environment Plan and will be mandated under the Environment Act 2021 following publication of secondary legislation.
 This will require a 10% increase in the calculated biodiversity value after development, compared to the pre-development biodiversity value, hence the ‘net gain’!
 Many developments will not be able to achieve the required 10% net gain from measures within the site and there will be a requirement for the shortfall to be delivered elsewhere.
 This is where the opportunity arises for landowners to provide ‘biodiversity banks’.